ezekielmogaka/Stock_status_monitoring_documentation/source/index.rst

 MSH/HCSM is a key member of the Malaria drug management subcommittee, which is involved in the stockstatus monitoring of Malaria commodities both at the National and County levels.

-On a monthly basis, the Malaria Control Unit, drug management committee meets to review the stock status ofmalaria commodities in the country, by analyzing data from various sources including:
+On a monthly basis, the Malaria Control Unit, drug management committee meets to review the stock status of malaria commodities in the country, by analyzing data from various sources including:
 	#.
 Facility and County Level Stock Data from DHIS.
 	#.
 National Level Stock Status data from the Supply Chain Agencies (KEMSA).
 	#.
 Pipeline information based on incoming shipments per funding agency.